Beth

 She followed that by wrapping Dad up and planting a tongue-infused kiss on him.
 The three of us laughed, then bolted upstairs, changed into our uniforms, put our street clothes in our bags, and met Dad in the garage.
 The three of us played Roshambo for the front seat, Heather winning.

 A bit over two hours later, we arrived at the field, not quite the first ones there.
-I didn’t see Coach, so I suggested that we stretch.
-As other teammates arrived, they joined us in the ritual.
-Ritual, yes, but very important, and they all knew it.
+I did not see Coach, so I called out, “Stretch.”

-“No changes?”
+I asked, “No changes?”

-“I’ve got two things for you two, then I’ll talk to the team.
+“Please grab Padme.
+I’ve had an idea, and I want to talk to you two.”
+When Padme and I were standing in front of her, Coach started, “I’ve got two things for you two, then I’ll talk to the team.
 Beth will play probably a bit more than half of the first half.
 You’ll replace her, Padme, playing out the half and then starting the second half.
-Unless the team falls apart, which I do not expect, I’ll put Beth back in with the backups around the middle of the second half.
+Unless the team falls apart earlier, which I do not expect, I’ll put Beth back in with the backups around the middle of the second half.

 “Is that amenable to you two?”

-We gave her nods in reply.
+She got two nods in reply.

-“The other point is that their fullbacks are all quite good at one-on-one, so I expect to see lots of crisp passing ... what did you call it, Beth?”
+“The other point is that their fullbacks are all quite good one-on-one, so I expect to see lots of crisp passing ... what did you call it, Beth?”

-“Ah, Barcelona calls it ‘tiki taka.’”
+“Ah, Barcelona calls it ‘tiki-taka.’”

 “Yeah.
 I want that.
 You up for it, Padme?”